Uniform Patrol Division

 Major Washington is a 1991 graduate of Grambling State University with a Bachelor of Science in Criminal Justice.
 He is also a graduate of the 52nd North Delta Regional Training Academy and the prestigious 294th Session of the FBI National Academy in Quantico, Virginia.

-The Ouachita Parish Sheriff’s Office Uniform Patrol Division is under the direction of Major Anthony Washington and Administrative Captain Allen Evans.
 This division has 125 deputies with combined service time of approximately 1,060 years of experience.
 There are a total of 80 patrol units assigned to this division, which includes 60 take-home units and 20 pool units.

 The Uniform Patrol Division is made up of Patrol Deputies, School Resource Officers, Truancy Deputies, Communications, K-9 Deputies, and the Special Crimes Apprehension Team (SCAT).

 The Uniform Patrol street deputies are divided into four shifts that consist of approximately 17 deputies per shift, including three K-9 Officers that are assigned night shifts.
 Patrol deputies are responsible for patrolling our parish and answering calls for service for the public 24/7.
 There is also a full-time Desk Sergeant that is available to assist with the daily walk-in complaints and calls that can’t be handled over the phone.
-On average, these deputies answer approximately 1,597 calls for service per week.